virtual-world-framework/vwf/support/socket.io-client/README.md

 - *connecting*

 	Whether the socket is connecting or not.

+- *reconnecting*

+	Whether we are reconnecting or not.

 - *transport*

 	The transport instance.

-Methods:
+##### Methods:

-- *connect*
+- *connect(λ)*

-	Establishes a connection
+	Establishes a connection.
+If λ is supplied as argument, it will be called once the connection is established.

 - *send(message)*